ibm-cloud-docs/Cloudant/cli/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.2.12
+{: #cli-0212}

+Version `0.2.12` of CLI was released on 13 February 2026.

+- Upgraded to {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.10.11`.
+- Improved table printing and help text.
+- Updated dependencies.
+- Updated documentation.

 ## Version 0.2.11
 {: #cli-0211}

+This is a deprecated version upgrade to the latest release.
+{: deprecated}

 Version `0.2.11` of CLI was released on 09 December 2025.